 Uh Oh.
 There’s the Three Self Patriotic Movement again.
 For all five religions.
 So much for freedom really meaning freedom.

 So now we see that in addition to defining “religion”, they also define “freedom”.
 People in China are free to hold the beliefs of one of the five approved religions, and those five religions must affiliate with the Three Self Patriotic Movement.
 Sorry.
 That’s not religion or freedom.

 And let’s not forget about the legalization in work on religion.
 SARA has a web site.
 In English.
-I did find a document that says what SARA’s main functions are.
+I did find a document that says what SARA’s main functions are. (unfortunately, the document seems to be unavailable.)
 It has ten functions listed.

 II.
 Main Functions